 - Habitat restoration in regions where monarch habitat historically occurred, but has been lost (such as the Columbia Plateau, Snake River Plain, and riparian areas) is of the highest priority outside of California.
-See the Western Monarch Milkweed Mapper to preview maps of the areas with the highest monarch habitat suitability in the West.
+See our Habitat Suitability Models to preview maps of the areas with the highest monarch habitat suitability in the West.
 Contact [email protected] if you are interested in receiving copies of the associated map products for planning or research purposes.

 - While milkweed may not be a limiting factor for monarchs in all parts of their western range, restoring natural habitat or planting a pollinator garden that includes milkweed may be beneficial to monarchs and other pollinators.

-We need research at overwintering sites and suspected early spring breeding sites to understand when monarchs are leaving the overwintering sites, their health and mating status, and milkweed phenology in nearby areas.
-This includes both additional monitoring at overwintering sites by Western Monarch Thanksgiving Count volunteers and targeted research coordinated by university researchers, which is already in preparation.
+We need research at overwintering sites and suspected early spring breeding sites to understand when monarchs are leaving the overwintering sites, if they are leaving earlier than in the past.

-We need to partner with researchers to answer other key research questions to help target and refine conservation efforts.
+We need more research to answer other key questions to help target and refine conservation efforts.
 For example: Where are monarchs facing high levels of pesticide contamination and how can we minimize negative impacts of pesticides on monarchs?
 What are the causes of high overwintering mortality and how can we lower mortality risk at overwintering sites?

-Do you need help translating this call to action into action?
-Providing technical assistance to create, restore, manage, and protect monarch and pollinator habitat to agencies, tribes, nonprofits, and others is a core part of Xerces work.
-If you have further questions or want to connect your work as part of this Call to Action, contact us at [email protected].
+Do you need help putting this call to action into action?
+Providing technical assistance to create, restore, manage, and protect monarch and pollinator habitat to agencies, tribes, nonprofits, and others is a core part of Xerces' work.
+Check out the links above for more information and resources first.
+If you have further questions or want to connect your work as part of this call to action, contact us at [email protected].